javeedsocial/yaaro/readme.md

-## Hyderabadi's Open Source Community
+## Hyderabadi's
+Community of Opensource Culture and Entertainment